deis/deis/docs/contributing/standards.rst

 `The Zen of Python`_ emphasizes simple over clever, and we agree.
 Readability counts.
 Deis also aims for complete test coverage.

-Contributors to deis should feel welcome to make changes to any part of the codebase.
-To create a proper github pull request for inclusion into the official repository, your code must pass two tests:
+Contributors to Deis should feel welcome to make changes to any part of the codebase.
+To create a proper GitHub pull request for inclusion into the official repository, your code must pass two tests:

 - :ref:`make_flake8`